Sicilians: mtDNA and Y-DNA studies

 According to one study, Y-DNA haplogroups were found at the following frequencies in Sicily:

 R1 (36.76%), J (29.65%), E1b1b (18.21%), I (7.62%), G (5.93%), T (5.51%), Q (2.54%).
 R1 and I haplogroups are typical in West European and North European populations while J, T, G, Q and E1b1b (and their various subclades) consist of lineages with differential distribution across Europe and the Mediterranean.
 The five main MtDNA haplogroups present in Sicily are haplogroups H, K, X, W and U, which are also the five most commonly found MtDNA-haplogroups in Europe and the Caucasus.

 The Norman Kingdom of Sicily was created in 1130, with Palermo as its capital, 70 years after the initial Norman invasion and 40 after the conquest of the last town, Noto in 1091, and would last until 1198.
 Today, it is in north-west Sicily, around Trapani, Palermo and Agrigento where Norman Y-DNA is the most common, with 8% to 20% of the lineages belonging to haplogroup I1.
 In the rest of the island the percentages are from 15% to 8%.
 Ancient and medieval Greek genetic paternal legacy is estimated at 37% in Sicily.
 Sicilians are of European genetic origin, with modern genetic profiles that are closely similar to people who lived in the region of Magna Graecia during the Classical antiquity period, these people were a mix of Italic Roman and Greek genetic ancestry.
 Sicilians closely resemble mainland Italians and Greeks genetically.

+It is a misconception that Sicilians are of primarily Moorish or otherwise African origin, and this fabrication has been entirely disproven by genetic analysis of Sicilian genomes.
+Overall, the estimated Balkan and Northwestern European paternal contributions in Sicily are about 63% and 34% respectively.